adrianmontes23/SkillsUSAScoresCracking/README.md

-Version 3.0
+# Version 3.2
-- Whats new
+## Whats new
--- no need for chrome driver now, lol
+-- only shows the texas state competittion for 2023
--- however you prob need admin rights now
+-- more better everything since I learned.

-Description:
+## Description:
-This program only allows the distric 8 competition of 2023 but could be changed by me let me know I'll update where needed.
+This program only allows the distric  competition of 2023 but could be changed by me let me know I'll update where needed.
 This Program allows you to find someones score based off of their contestant number or date of birth.
 It will create a file with their name, school, competition, contestant number, and their birthday.